RajRitesh/Early-Bird/README.md

 ## What type of pull request do we accept into Early Bird repository?
 * Bug Fixes
 * Documentation fixes
 For new feature additions (e.g., new graphs and calculators), we are currently not planning to accept new feature pull requests into the repository.
 Instead, we like to get contributors to improve our code.
-This will allow contributors to more quickly get their code out to the community.
+This will allow contributors to more quickly get their code to the community.